Get free stock picks

 “We are pleased to put this matter behind us and are looking forward to the next stage in SVH’s evolution.
 Recently, SVH launched its ‘sana’ services design with the goal of enabling physicians participating in the Centers for Medicare and Medicaid Services value-based care program to provide improved care while minimizing financial penalties.”

-SimplyVital Health returned all funds raised during the ICO to investors back
+As a result of its interaction with the SEC, SimplyVital Health returned all funds raised during the ICO to investors back in January 2019.